 This is because your employer has a legal obligation to provide you with a safe and healthy place to work.
 This obligation is enforced by requiring the employer to comply with all health and safety regulations laid down by the Health & Safety Executive (HSE) that pertain to the type of business.
 When an employer fails in their compliance and this results in harm to an employee, they could be liable.

-Could I Claim For A Slip On A Wet Floor In A Shop Or Supermarket?
+Your Legal Rights If You’ve Slipped On A Wet Floor In A Shop Or Supermarket

 Whether you slipped on a wet floor in a shop, slipped on a wet floor in a restaurant, or any other business premises such as a supermarket, you could be able to make a slip on wet floor claim for your suffering.